quannguyen234/Restaurant-Recommender-Neuralnets/README.md

 I also use Singular Value Decomposition to perfrom Matrix Factorization.
 RMSE for this model is 1.55 which is the best out of all 3 models.
 However, 1.55 out of 5 is still pretty high, so I decided to try Matrix Factorization using Neural Network Embeddings to improve the accuracy.

 **Process:** I created an embedding for the users and one for the restaurants.
-Then compute dot product between them is the rating prediction
+Then the dot product between them is the rating prediction.

 </br>